 W is for White Blood Cells

-Also known as leucocytes, they have several important roles to play in protection and defence of the body.
-They form the basis of the immune system with a complex and wonderful array of unique lymphocytes as well as having cells which act as gobbler cells (phagocytes) and clean up any cell debris or invading opportunists.
-Unlike red blood cells which stay within the circulation, white blood cells travel around using the blood vessels as a motorway system but then they can escape to where they are needed and maybe initiate an inflammatory response to protect the tissues and organs.
-Lymphocytes come in two populations-T and B lymphocytes-with very significant responsibilities in the immune response and auto-immune disorders.
-A healthy person should have about 4-11 x 10 (to the of 9) white blood cells per 1ml of blood.
+Also known as leucocytes, they have several important roles to play in the protection and defence of the body.
+They form the basis of the immune system with a complex and wonderful array of unique lymphocytes, as well as having cells which act as gobbler cells (phagocytes), which clean up any cell debris or invading opportunists.
+Unlike red blood cells, which stay within the circulation, white blood cells travel around using the blood vessels as a motorway system.
+They can then escape to where they are needed and maybe initiate an inflammatory response to protect the tissues and organs.
+Lymphocytes come in two populations -T and B lymphocytes - with very significant responsibilities in the immune response and auto-immune disorders.
+A healthy person should have about 4-11 x 10 (to the power of 9) white blood cells per 1ml of blood.

 X is for X Chromosome

-X-chromosome which is one of two kinds of genetic material conferring sexual identity to the individual.
-There are two X chromosomes in a female human as a pair which are distinct in shape (X) from the 22 other pairs of autosomes.
-The genes on the X chromosomes code for female sexual characteristics and also the ‘where did I put my car keys scenario?’!
+X-chromosome is one of two kinds of genetic material conferring sexual identity to the individual.
+There are two X chromosomes in a female human, as a pair, which are distinct in shape (X) from the 22 other pairs of autosomes.
+The genes on the X chromosomes code for female sexual characteristics, and also the ‘where did I put my car keys?' scenario!
 A person with Turner syndrome, in which there is only one X chromosome, does develop female genitalia but the ovaries fail to develop in the foetus and the person is infertile.

 Y is for Y Chromosome

-Y chromosome (because of its shape) which confers maleness in the human.
-One Y chromosome is paired with one X chromosome which complements the 22 pairs of autosomes.
+Y chromosome (because of its shape) confers maleness in the human.
+One Y chromosome is paired with one X chromosome, which complements the 22 pairs of autosomes.
 So someone with XY chromosomes is male and someone with XX chromosomes is female.
-Rather like the car keys scenario for bearers of XX chromosomes, the Y chromosome confers the ‘where is the butter in the fridge’ scenario in males!
-If someone has XXY sex chromosomes due to a genetic mismatching they are suffering from Klinefelter’s syndrome and they are born with underdeveloped male genitalia, but develop female secondary sexual characteristics at puberty unless they are given testosterone treatment.
+Rather like the car keys scenario for bearers of XX chromosomes, the Y chromosome confers the ‘where is the butter in the fridge?’ scenario in males!
+If someone has XXY sex chromosomes, due to a genetic mismatching, they are suffering from Klinefelter’s syndrome.
+They are born with underdeveloped male genitalia but develop female secondary sexual characteristics at puberty, unless they are given testosterone treatment.

 Z is for Zygote

-Zygote and this is the name for the product of successful fertilisation of 2 gametes : an ovum from the female with ONE sperm from a male.
-These gametes were haploid (n) produced by meiosis and fertilisation means that the zygote is diploid (2n) with combined chromosomes from the male and the female.
+Zygote is the name for the production of successful fertilisation of 2 gametes : an ovum from the female with ONE sperm from a male.
+These gametes were haploid (n) produced by meiosis, and fertilisation means that the zygote is diploid (2n) with combined chromosomes from the male and the female.
 This is the first stage of producing a new human with mixed characteristics from both parents.
 Fertilisation usually takes place in the uterine tubes and the zygote is moved along to the uterus by gentle peristalsis where it eventually embeds.
-Repeated rapid mitotic divisions of the zygote produce the tissues which make up the foetus, its amniotic sac and the placenta which protect it during the 40 weeks of gestation.
+Repeated rapid mitotic divisions of the zygote produce the tissues which make up the foetus, its amniotic sac and the placenta, which protect it during the 40 weeks of gestation.